U-shape Transformer for Underwater Image Enhancement: Conclusions

 \section{Conclusions}

-In this work, we released the LSUI dataset which is the largest real-world underwater dataset with high-fidelity reference images.
-Besides, we reported an U-shape Transformer network for state-of-the-art enhancement.
+In this work, we released a large scale underwater image (LSUI) dataset, which contains 4279 real-world underwater images with more abundant underwater scenes (water types, lighting conditions and target categories) than existing underwater datasets \cite{Liu2020RealWorldUE,Li2019UIEB,Akkaynak2019seathru,li2017watergan}, and the corresponding clear images are generated as comparison references.
+We also provide the semantic segmentation map and medium transmission map for each raw underwater image.
+Besides, we reported an U-shape Transformer network for state-of-the-art UIE performance.
 The network's CMSFFT and SGFMT modules could solve the inconsistent attenuation issue of underwater images in different color channels and space regions, which has not been considered among existing methods.
 Extensive experiments validate the superior ability of the network to remove color artifacts and casts.
 Combined with the multi-color space loss function, the contrast and saturation of output images are further improved.
 Nevertheless, it is impossible to collect images of all the complicated scenes such as deep-ocean low-light scenarios.
-Therefore, we will introduce other general enhancement techniques such as low-light boosting \cite{Chen2018dark} for further improvement.
+Therefore, we will introduce other general enhancement techniques such as low-light boosting \cite{Chen2018dark} for future work.